Abrahamvdl/murmur/QUICKSTART.md

-# Whisper Voice Input - Quick Start Guide
+# Murmur - Quick Start Guide

 Get up and running in 5 minutes!